caermeglaeddyv/ansible-role-elasticsearch/README.md

 Currently supports installation of Elasticsearch versions >= 7.3.

-cfssl and cfssljson must be installed on localhost if elasticsearch_certs_create variable is set to True (default).
+cfssl and cfssljson must be installed on localhost if elasticsearch_cfssl variable is set to True (default).

 Role Variables